 - Cross-media creative adaptations: If you’ve got an idea for a campaign but lack the resources to execute it across print, digital and video then go for the collaborative outsourcing model.
+In The Modern Challenges of an IHA survey conducted by EKCS, over half of IHAs said they partner with an external agency for their video post-production.
 The IHA creates the master artwork and the external partner manages the adaptations across multiple channels.

-- Campaign localisation & translation: For global brands, it is important to localise campaigns for target geographies.
-External production partners can support IHAs with translation and localisation of existing campaigns.
-This helps keep the creative idea intact while personalising content for the target audience in a cost-efficient way.
+- Campaign localization & translation: For global brands, it is important to localize campaigns for target geographies.
+External production partners can support IHAs with translation and localization of existing campaigns.
+This helps keep the creative idea intact while personalizing content for the target audience in a cost-efficient way.

 - Rebranding: A rebrand can be difficult to execute in the face of challenging internal priorities.
 Outsourcing production in a rebrand can free-up time, save money and help IHAs to achieve their launch deadline.

 - Seasonal peaks: All organizations have peak periods and it is here that IHAs can leverage the help of external partners.
 With knowledge transfer and collaboration, external and in-house teams work in tandem to handle peaks.
 It further helps the brand to scale marketing production when needed.